The Best Beginner’s Guide To Baking with Whole Grain

 • Lower tolerance to over-mixing

-• The inclusion of whole grains may influence the ‘sheet ability’ and cohesiveness of the dough.
+• Including whole grains may influence the dough’s ‘sheet ability’ and cohesiveness.

-• May need to adjust baking time and temperature to ensure the target moisture content is achieved while avoiding excessive browning.
+• You may need to adjust the baking time and temperature to ensure the target moisture content is achieved while avoiding excessive browning.

 Ancient Grain Baking tips

-Most of our ancient grains experience is in the realm of quinoa, amaranth, sorghum, millet, teff, and some with buckwheat.
-We use mostly the whole grain flours and particulates, as opposed to refined flours.
-Although some circles have a much broader definition, these are the grains that are most commonly considered to be “ancient.”
+Most of our ancient grains experience is in quinoa, amaranth, sorghum, millet, teff, and some with buckwheat.
+We use mostly whole-grain flours and particulates, as opposed to refined flours.
+Although some circles have a broader definition, these are the grains most commonly considered “ancient.”
 Use fresh-milled meals whenever possible for the best quality and no rancid-fat flavor notes.
-Store meal flours in a cool, dry place for best results.
-These flours are gluten-free and therefore need to be either used with xanthan gum, eggs, or coupled with wheat flour to achieve good textures in baking.
-These flours and meals are often used in cakes, cookies, crackers, flat-breads, tortillas, and muffins.
+Store meal flour in a cool, dry place for best results.
+These flours are gluten-free and, therefore, need to be used with xanthan gum and eggs or wheat flour to achieve good textures in baking.
+These flours and meals are often used in cakes, cookies, crackers, flatbreads, tortillas, and muffins.

 • 15% of flour basis usage is a good starting point in a wide range of baked goods and other grain-based foods.

-• Up to 25% flour basis can be used in wheat-based bread with relative ease.
+• Up to 25% flour basis can easily be used in wheat-based bread.

-Up to 50%, flour basis can easily be used in muffins, pancakes, and other quick bread, as well as cookies.
+Up to 50% flour can easily be used in muffins, pancakes, and other quick breads, as well as cookies.

-• Utilize multigrain blends to help the moderate flavor, texture, and functional (processing) impact of individual grains and reduce the cost impact.
+• Utilize multigrain blends to help moderate individual grains’ flavor, texture, and functional (processing) impact and reduce the cost impact.

 • Match the absorption and taste of the application.